CS3249-BEYA/Conversational-User-Interface/INSTALL.md

 http://127.0.0.1:5000/
 ```

-You can now chat with your **Chinese Language Learning Bot** powered by OpenAI!
+You can now chat with your **Chinese Language Practise Chatbot** powered by OpenAI!

 ---